alanmvh/Java-a-fondo/InterfaceAndFactoryObject/readme.md

 This interface declares just one method: `compareTo` that compares an object that is received as parameter with the own instance on which the method is being executed

+## Lambda expresions
+Allow interface implementation, the only restriction it is that the `interface` must contain a unique method created

+# JCF

+Its a set of class and interfaces that implements different data structures of frecuently use

+## Lists and collections
+We define collections to any `set` of objects.
+A String[] is a string Collection, a int[] is a collection of integer numbers and Object[] a set of objects.

+But in general terms when we speak of lists or collections we talk about objects that implement interfaces `List` or `Collection`

+List -> Interface that extends Collection